jaz303/spinup/README.md

     # just to demonstrate that arguments are parsed correctly
     # (courtesy of substack/shell-quote)
     echo "let's test" "the argument" parser

+    # environment variables can be used too:
+    echo "your home directory is:" $HOME

 And when we run `spinup`: